AI & Automation

 Image source

-If you haven’t started exploring how AI can improve business for contractors, now’s the time.
+If you haven’t started exploring how AI can improve your business, now’s the time.
 But as with any emerging technology, you must do so with clear eyes and a level head.

 Table of contents